-Your job in the interview is to teach the search committee about you and why you make a quality candidate for the position.
+Your job in the interview is to teach the job interviewer or committee about who you are and why you make a quality candidate for the position.

 Ease your nerves by researching the people and place where you want to work.
 Locate their mission statement and the type of client they serve.